ADVICE: Answer-Dependent Verbalized Confidence Estimation: Claim: Verbalized Confidence is Nearly Answer-Independent

 \subsection{Attribution-Based Analysis}

-Although the previous finding is remarkable, it warrants further corroboration through additional evidence from alternative analytical perspectives.
-To this end, we employ two attribution methods---Attention Rollout and Integrated Gradients.
+While the findings in \S\ref{sec:comparison_distributions} are striking, they warrant further validation through additional evidence from alternative analytical perspectives.
+To this end, we employ two attribution methods: Attention Rollout and Integrated Gradients.

-\paragraph{Attention Rollout} Attention Rollout (AR) \cite{abnar-zuidema-2020-quantifying} is a method for quantifying the contribution of input tokens to model predictions by recursively aggregating attention weights across layers.\footnote{See Appendix \ref{sec:appendix_probing_methods} for the detailed algorithmic process.} We use this to analyze how the components of the input prompt---the question ($Q$), answer ($A$), and verbalized confidence ($C$)---interact through attention inside the model.
-This analysis aims to show that attention from $C$ to $A$ ($C \rightarrow A$), as quantified by its average AR score, is weaker than other attention flows (e.g., $A \rightarrow Q$ and $C \rightarrow Q$), suggesting that LLMs draw less information from the answer component when estimating confidence.
-From Figure \ref{fig:gemma2_a2q_c2q_c2a}, we verify that the AR score of $C \rightarrow A$ is lower than the reference cases, with statistical significance.
+\paragraph{Attention Rollout} Attention Rollout (AR) \cite{abnar-zuidema-2020-quantifying} quantifies the contribution of input tokens to model predictions by recursively aggregating attention weights across layers.\footnote{We refer readers to Appendix \ref{sec:appendix_probing_methods} for algorithmic details.} We use AR to analyze how different components of the input prompt---the question ($Q$), answer ($A$), and verbalized confidence ($C$)---interact through attention inside the model.
+Specifically, we examine attention from $C$ to $A$ ($C \rightarrow A$) and compare its average AR score against other attention flows, such as $A \rightarrow Q$ and $C \rightarrow Q$.
+As shown in Figure \ref{fig:gemma2_a2q_c2q_c2a}, the AR score of $C \rightarrow A$ is significantly lower than those of the reference cases, suggesting that LLMs rely less on answer-specific information when estimating confidence.

-\paragraph{Integrated Gradients} While Attention Rollout captures attention-level interactions, Integrated Gradients (IG) provides a gradient-based view that enables qualitative analysis of how different input components contribute to verbalized confidence.
-Figure \ref{fig:integrated_gradients} in Appendix presents the attribution scores assigned to individual input tokens.
-We observe that answer tokens are consistently under-weighted compared to tokens in other parts---e.g., ``\texttt{user}'' and the BOS token.
+\paragraph{Integrated Gradients} While Attention Rollout captures attention-level interactions, Integrated Gradients (IG) provides a gradient-based perspective that enables a qualitative analysis of how different input components contribute to verbalized confidence.
+Figure \ref{fig:integrated_gradients_default} presents the attribution scores assigned to individual input tokens.
+We observe that answer tokens are consistently under-weighted compared to tokens in other components, such as ``\texttt{user}'' and the BOS token.

-\paragraph{Summary} Our empirical analysis confirms that the process of generating verbalized confidence operates largely independently of cues from the answer component, contradicting its intended definition.
-As a result, we hypothesize that this phenomenon is a primary factor causing poor calibration and overconfidence in verbalized confidence.
+\paragraph{Takeaways} Our empirical analyses confirm that the generation of verbalized confidence operates substantially independently of cues from the answer component, contrary to its intended definition.
+As a result, we argue that this phenomenon constitutes a primary factor underlying poor calibration and overconfidence in verbalized confidence.